 You can serve this cold from the fridge, at room temperature or slightly warm, Garnish with nuts before serving.

 Ras Malai can also be frozen!
 Just place them in a container and pop them in the fridge.
-Defrost in the fridge and ENJOY!!
+Defrost in the fridge, stir and ENJOY!!

 TIPS: